ansys/pyacp/doc/source/user_guide/howto/launch_configuration.rst

 - ``docker_compose``: Start ACP using Docker Compose.
 - ``connect``: Connect to an already running ACP server.

-You may configure any of the three methods with ``ansys-launcher``.
-For example, to use the ``direct`` method, run ``ansys-launcher configure ACP direct``.
+You may configure any of the three methods with the ``ansys-launcher`` tool.
+For example, to use the ``direct`` method, run the following command: ``ansys-launcher configure ACP direct``.
-The tool will prompt you for the required information, providing the default value in square brackets.
-You can accept the default value (press the Enter key) or input a new value (type the new value and press the Enter key).
+The tool prompts you for the required information, providing the default value in square brackets.
+You can accept the default value by pressing the **Enter** key or input a new value by typing it and then pressing the **Enter** key.

 .. code-block:: bash